Azure-Samples/azure-javascript-labs/2-windows-oss-terminal-wsl/README.md

 Documentation for the settings in the profiles.json file can be found here: https://github.com/microsoft/terminal/blob/master/doc/cascadia/SettingsSchema.md

 ### Thank you

 Thank you for trying out Windows Terminal and WSL.
+Complete our [survey](https://aka.ms/js19) to register your completion!

-To learn more please check out the following resources.
+ To learn more, please check out the following resources.
 - https://aka.ms/learnwsl
 - https://github.com/microsoft/terminal
 - https://code.visualstudio.com/docs/remote/wsl